 - International students who were enrolled at WSU during the Spring semester and plan to continue the following fall semester are not required to enroll during the Summer semester.

-- WSU requires that doctoral students who have passed comphrensive exams take at least one credit during the summer.
+- WSU requires that graduate students defending in the summer are required to enroll in at least 2 research credits (700/702/800).
 Refer to the Graduate School for more information.

 - If the summer semester is your first semester at WSU and a summer start date is on your I-20 or DS-2019, then you must enroll for credits during the summer semester.
 A new graduate student must register for 3 credits during the summer and a new undergraduate student must enroll for 6 credits during the summer.

 Only three online credits may be counted toward your full-time enrollment requirements.
 For example, if an undergraduate wants to take 6 credits online, s/he must still take 9 credits in a classroom.
 Therefore, s/he will take 15 credits, but only 12 will count toward the Immigration requirements.

 - You may take classes at other schools while taking classes at WSU

 - At least 50% of your classes must be at WSU.